Cognitive tradeoff hypothesis: Response and criticism

 In his paper, Matsuzawa claims that his tradeoff theory has support from a phylogenetic as well as ontogenetic perspective.
-In human beings, the youth often outperform adults on certain memory tasks.
+In human beings, youth often outperform adults on certain memory tasks.
 In the course of cognitive development, human children may acquire linguistic skills at the cost of losing a chimpanzee-like photographic memory.

 Some critics have brought up research contradicting the ideas proposed by the cognitive tradeoff hypothesis: First, there is not necessarily a need to have lost certain functions to gain new facilities, as the human brain is about three times larger than the brain of the chimpanzee.
 Moreover, the cerebral cortex of the human brain – which plays a key role in memory, attention, awareness and thought – contains twice as many cells in humans as the same region in chimpanzees.
 Secondly, the recent evolution of chimpanzees and humans has been in completely different environments, with different survival needs.
 Therefore, the difference in working memory capabilities and other cognitive functions discussed by Matsuzawa might be adaptive rather than "tradeoffs".